mr-taifur/Google-Agent-Capstone-Project/README.md

 🧠 Model Architecture (Simple CNN)

-Your model uses a lightweight CNN with layers such as:
+Model uses a lightweight CNN with layers such as:

 Conv2D